jasonjiao2024/btc-puzzle-solver/README.md

 - Success is not guaranteed for any puzzle
 - Computational requirements may be extreme
 - Consider opportunity costs of extended searches

-## 💝 Support

-### Donations Welcome
-If this solver has been helpful for your research, education, or puzzle-solving endeavors, consider supporting the project:

-**Bitcoin Address**: `bc1qct9mx2qhj0alzuem0fflhx53arte3q5m0mn5hu`

 ## 📝 License

 This project is released under the MIT License.
 See `LICENSE` file for details.